Flight attendant shares harrowing story of passenger’s road rage attack

-American Airlines flight attendant shares harrowing story of passenger’s road rage attack after flight
+Flight attendant shares harrowing story of how passenger targeted her in road rage attack after flight

 ‘She saw that I was in uniform and just thought I was a target’